metno/edrisobaric/docs/Tutorials.md

 In this tutorial we will create a json output representing a conformance page.

-It is assumed you have basic terminal knowledge and are on an Ubuntu workstation.
+It is assumed you have basic terminal knowledge, python knowledge and an Ubuntu environment.

 ### Create a venv and install necessary tools